mercyio/leo-mainnet/README.md

 The result of the execution is displayed in the terminal.

-Leo generated a file named main.aleo which contains the Aleo instructions corresponding to your Leo program.
+Leo generated a file named main.aleo which contains the Aleo instructions corresponding to my Leo program.

 Deployment: The compiled Aleo instructions from main.aleo were deployed to the Aleo network.